- our blog

 1

-Request for payment extension
+Request for a payment extension

 It is best to approach your licensed money lender and negotiate with them a realistic payment extension deadline that you can meet.
 Make sure you do your budgeting and financial planning well to ensure that you can really make the payments on time by the new deadline.